 Ladder accidents happen due to product defects, improper safety equipment, inadequate training.

-Here are some common ways in which Ladder accidents occur:
+Some common ways in which ladder accidents occur include:

 The ground on which a ladder is placed should be firm and even.
 There should be a helper holding the ladder firmly at the base or it might be staked if it’s being used outside.

 Above is an example of a ladder accident happening because of an insecurely placed ladder.Using a ladder Incorrectly

 It’s important never to be stretching or reaching for anything on a ladder.
 This is a frequent cause of instability.

 It’s a bit hard to watch but at around second 25 of the above video, this guy is stretching to reach something with predictable results..Using Old, Worn, or Damaged Ladders